Lack of redundancies on Boeing 737 MAX system baffles some involved in developing the jet

 Still, Menza pointed out that handling uncommanded inputs from the MCAS would be the same as past procedures for any similar problems, with pilots able to easily flip cutout switches to regain manual control.

-“A properly trained pilot should be able to solve an MCAS anomaly or any uncommanded flight control input through procedures that are taught to all 737 pilots,” said Menza, noting that the emergency information Boeing distributed in December reiterated those procedures.
+“A properly trained pilot should be able to solve an MCAS anomaly or any uncommanded flight-control input through procedures that are taught to all 737 pilots,” said Menza, noting that the emergency information Boeing distributed in December reiterated those procedures.

 Boeing has contended since the Lion Air crash that the pilots, even though they’d been told nothing about the MCAS, should still have realized that the nose was turning down because of uncommanded movement of the horizontal tail.
 A large wheel beside the pilot is connected to the tail and would have spun each time the horizontal tail moved.

-The Boeing official familiar with the MCAS told The Times that the company’s internal analysis determined that a pilot would be able to counteract an erroneous command by using trim switches on the control column, or by following the standard checklist to use cutoff switches that would have turned off all automatic movement of the horizontal tail.
+Boeing told The Times Tuesday that the company’s internal analysis determined that a pilot would be able to counteract an erroneous command by using trim switches on the control column, or by following the standard checklist to use cutoff switches that would have turned off all automatic movement of the horizontal tail.

 When the preliminary investigation report into the Lion Air crash was published a month after the accident, Boeing issued a long statement that emphasized this perspective and pointed out that on the day before the crash, a different flight crew on that same jet had encountered similar behavior and had hit the cutoff switches, which allowed the flight to continue uneventfully.

 On a flight the day before the Lion Air crash, Bloomberg reported, a third pilot who happened to be on board helped the two pilots figure out that they needed to trip the cut-out switches.
-So while three heads trouble-shooting the problem managed to work out the correct response, it appears that on the subsequent flight the two pilots were overwhelmed.
+So while three heads troubleshooting the problem managed to work out the correct response, it appears that on the subsequent flight, the two pilots were overwhelmed.

 Two or three sensors

-Peter Seiler, a professor at the University of Minnesota who previously worked on the flight control electronics for the Boeing 787 aircraft, said it would be highly unusual to have a safety-critical system dependent on a single sensor.
+Peter Seiler, a professor at the University of Minnesota who previously worked on the flight-control electronics for the Boeing 787 aircraft, said it would be highly unusual to have a safety-critical system dependent on a single sensor.

 “It’s a huge part of the design.
 It’s a huge part of the certification process,” Seiler said.